 If you have any questions, you can email me at kolton.begley@knoxschools.org.
-Please know it may take 48 hours to receive a response in the summer, and I will not be able to answer email from June 24 to June 30.
+Please know it may take 48 hours to receive a response in the summer, and I will not be able to answer emails from June 1-9 or from June 24 to June 30.
 Good luck!